Tony-sopranos/VEHICULE-DETECTION-44/README.md

 The source code for the transport mode detection project is organized in a clear and modular structure.
 Below is a suggested file structure for the project:

 vehicle-and-detection/
-├── data/                    # Dataset directory (e.g., YOLOv4 weights, coco.names)
+data/                    # Dataset directory (e.g., YOLOv4 weights, coco.names)
-│   ├── yolov4.weights        # Pretrained weights for YOLOv4
+yolov4.weights        # Pretrained weights for YOLOv4
-│   ├── yolov4.cfg            # YOLOv4 configuration file
+yolov4.cfg            # YOLOv4 configuration file
-│   ├── coco.names            # List of classes used by YOLOv4 (e.g., vehicle types)
+coco.names            # List of classes used by YOLOv4 (e.g., vehicle types)

-├── src/                     # Source code
-│   ├── detection.py          # Main detection script
+detection.py          # Main detection script
-│
-├── README.md                # Project documentation
+README.md                # Project documentation
-├── requirements.txt         # Python dependencies for the project

 Key Files: